Gündoğan, Oğuzeli: Crusader era

 Mawdud's invasions devastated the eastern regions of the county, but Joscelin's fief at Turbessel still flourished.
 In 1113, Baldwin persuaded Joscelin to come to Edessa, saying that he was dying and wanted to make his last will.
 Stating that Joscelin had not sent enough food to Edessa, Baldwin had him imprisoned and only released him after Joscelin renounced Turbessel.
+In 1120 an army of 133,000 men (likely exaggerated) under Ilghazi burned and pillaged Tell Bashir and its surrounding areas, enslaving much of the population.

 Following the fall of Edessa in 1144, Joscelin II fled to Turbessel, where he held the remnants of the county west of the Euphrates.
 In 1150, Nur ad-Din defeated Joscelin II, after allying with the Seljuk Sultan of Rüm, Mas'ud.
 Then he tried to besiege Turbessel, but the arrival of Baldwin III forced him to lift the siege.
 Count Joscelin II was captured shortly after, on May 4, 1150 on his way to Antioch, and Turbessel was again besieged, but fiercely defended by Countess Beatrice of Saone.
 Eventually, finding her limits in defending the citadel and with the king's consent, she ceded what remains of the county to the Byzantines, but the latter proved unable to defend the city and Hanas, a lieutenant of Nur ad-Din, occupied it on July 12, 1151.